OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 myspherevol = opengate.geometry.volumes.SphereVolume(name='mysphere')
 sim.add_volume(myspherevol)
 ```
+This second way of creating volumes is useful in cases where the volume is needed but should not be part of the simulation.
+For example, if it serves as basis for a boolean operation, e.g. to be intersected with another volume.

 Note that the `add_volume` command in the second example does not require the `name` because the volume already exists and already has a name.
 For the same reason, the `add_volume` command does not return anything, i.e. it returns `None`.

-This second way of creating volumes is useful in cases where the volume is needed but should not be part of the simulation.
-For example, if it serves as basis for boolean operation, e.g. to be intersected with another volume.

-Every simulationa has a default volume called `world` (lowercase) which is automatically created.
+Note: Every simulation has a default volume called `world` (lowercase) which is automatically created.

 The parameters of a volume can be set as follows: